Cintas' Electric Vehicle Pilot - GuruFocus.com

 Since then, the company has grown and expanded business operations to include uniform and apparel rental programs, facility services, first aid and safety products and services, and fire protection services.

-Cintas’ 2022 ESG Report will be published in January.
-To learn more about Cintas’ ESG program, including its most recent reporting, visiting cintas.com%2Fesg.
+Cintas' 2022 ESG Report will be published in January.
+To learn more about Cintas' ESG program, including its most recent reporting, visiting cintas.com/esg.

 About Cintas Corporation